manoplas/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP27.md

 ## Strategy

-Our primary strategy consists of four pillars that break down Maker Talent's mission into actionable early stage roadmaps.
-To grow as a reliable partner for Maker DAO hiring needs, we need to parallelize activities across these pillars.
-To reiterate, we must:
+Our primary strategy consists of four pillars that break down Maker Talent's mission into actionable, early-stage roadmaps.
+To grow as a reliable partner for Maker DAO hiring needs, we need to align and streamline activities across these four pillars.
+To put it into detail, we must:

-1. Gain reliability from hiring partners within Maker DAO
+1. Ensure reliability from hiring partners within Maker DAO;
-2. Find the best talent across the blockchain world
+2. Find the best talent from across the blockchain world;
-3. Utilize Social Recruiting as main recruitment strategy
+3. Utilize Social Recruiting as a main recruitment strategy;
-4. Provide amazing candidate experience
+4. Provide an outstanding candidate experience

 ![Maker Talent Strategy Visualisation](https://github.com/manoplas/mips/blob/master/MIP39/MIP39c2-Subproposals/supporting_materials/MIP39c2-SP27/mt_strategy.png?raw=true)

 Let's dive a bit deeper into the strategies mentioned.
 Here is how we are going to make these actionable.
 These activities are showing a strategy that has already been put in place since the incubation program started (and we recruited 9 professionals).
 We are now working on another 8-10 openings for 2022.

-### Gain reliability from hiring partners within Maker DAO
+### Ensure reliability from hiring partners within Maker DAO

 The hiring market is a double-sided market.
-Providing great candidate experience is just one side of a coin.
-The other side though, puts a requirement on us to be seen by the hiring parties (Core Unit Hiring Managers) as _the_  MakerDAO Hiring Agency.
+Providing great candidate experience is just one side of the coin.
+The other side, however, places a requirement on us to be seen by the hiring parties (Core Unit Hiring Managers) as _the_  MakerDAO Hiring Agency.

-* Build a network of Subject Matter Experts to help filter and recruit best-in-class talent
+* Build a network of Subject Matter Experts to help filter and recruit best-in-class talent.
-* Create a central hub for all MakerDAO's hiring needs, easily approachable by both hiring managers and candidates
+* Create a central hub for all MakerDAO's hiring needs, easily approachable by both hiring managers and candidates.
-* Act as a partner that understands the Core Unit needs and roadmap
+* Act as a partner that understands the Core Unit needs and roadmap.
-* Deliver candidates that match requirements  within a reasonable timeframe
+* Deliver candidates that match requirements  within a reasonable timeframe.
-* Provide continuous insights about market status and candidate's funnel
+* Provide continuous insights about market status and candidate's funnel.
-* Create an easy-to-follow, automated and online registered process to request new hires
+* Create an easy-to-follow, automated, online registration process to request new hires.

 ### Utilize Social Recruiting as main recruitment strategy

-Blockchain talent - experts and developers alike are often prominent within social networks on and off-line.
-We need to make sure to seek them out with both inbound and outbound strategies.
+Blockchain talent - experts and developers alike are often prominent within social networks both on and offline.
+We must be sure to seek them out through both inbound and outbound strategies.

-* Set up easily identifiable branding for Maker Talent that promotes MakerDAO at the same time
+* Set up easily identifiable branding for Maker Talent that at the same time promotes MakerDAO.
-* Create recruiting strategies for Twitter, Github, Stack Overflow and others
+* Develop recruiting strategies for Twitter, Github and Stack Overflow, among others.
-* Offer cristal clear and fair referral program to increase talent pull effect by MakerDAO itself
+* Offer cristal-clear and fair referral programs to increase talent pull effect by MakerDAO itself.
-* Deliver workshops and keynotes around a variety of hiring and retention topics
+* Deliver workshops and keynotes on a range of hiring and retention topics.
 * Sponsor and attend industry events attracting young yet undiscovered talents

 ### Provide amazing candidate experience